-An introduction is a writer’s chance to make a good first impression, to get things off on the right foot.
+An introduction is a chance to make a good first impression, to get things off on the right foot.
 It’s precisely because introductions matter that writing them can be intimidating.
-There’s too much on the line, and writers often get paralyzed by the enormity of not only beginning their project, but beginning in a way that’s focused, informative, and engaging.
+There’s too much on the line, and we can be paralyzed by the enormity of not only beginning a project, but beginning in a way that’s focused, informative, and engaging.

 As a last impression, a conclusion is also important.
-Although there's a time and place for the simple summary conclusion, using this tactic can be a waste of an opportunity—a chance to call the audience to action, to drive a point home memorably, or to give the reader a sense of satisfied completion.
+Although there's a time and place for the simple summary conclusion, using this tactic can be a waste of an opportunity—a chance to call the audience to action, to drive a point home memorably, or to evoke a sense of satisfied completion.

-Students may need a little extra help on introductions and conclusions; many writers find them the most difficult part of an essay to compose.
-Building a discussion of introductions and conclusions into the writing process, showing them models, and, more important, reminding them to revise and improve on their first-draft efforts should take them beyond the bland.
+Students may need a little extra help on introductions and conclusions.
+Building a discussion of introductions and conclusions into the composing process, showing models, and, more important, reminding students to revise and improve on their first-draft efforts should take them beyond the bland.

 There are several things you can do to make it easier for your students to produce good introductions and conclusions—and spare you from ever having to read another paper that begins “Since the dawn of time . . . .” and ends "In conclusion."

 First, tell them what you expect of an introduction and conclusions, since different disciplines have different approaches.
-For instance, in high school students are often taught to open their essays with a surprising statistic or thought-provoking quotation—which is great for a feature article in a newspaper, but not always for a scientific journal.
-Provide your students with exemplary introductions and conclusions from journals in your field or from the type of writing you want them to do and discuss them together.
+For instance, in high school students are often taught to open with a surprising statistic or thought-provoking quotation—which is great for a feature article in a newspaper, but not always for a scientific journal or poster presentation.
+Provide your students with exemplary introductions and conclusions from journals in your field or from the type of writing or speaking you want them to do.

 Helping with Introductions

-Some students find it unsettling to proceed into the body of a paper without first writing an introduction.
-Encourage these students to draft the shell of an introduction and move on.
+Make a placeholder.
+Some students find it unsettling to proceed into the body of a paper or presentation without first writing an introduction.
+Encourage them to draft the shell of an introduction and move on.
 For instance, a student might sketch out key points. (“I’ll begin with 2 or 3 sentences on the current use of standardized testing in elementary math and then discuss . . . .”)
-This kind of placeholder can free the writer up to move on to the meat of the paper.
-The only caveat is that the writer has to leave enough time to go back and flesh out the opening.
+This kind of placeholder can free them up to move on to the meat of the paper.
+The only caveat is that they have to leave enough time to go back and flesh out the opening.

 Helping with Conclusions